241111-Python/Project2-Team-Oak/README.md

     - If PPP > 1, then the goods are cheaper in the second country, and their currency is undervalued (retire there).
     - If PPP < 1, then goods are more expensive in the second country, and their current is overvalued (don't retire there).
 - PPP for each region.
 We can create a heat map that identifies which countries have a stronger currency (in terms of the Big Mac Index).
-- Analyze the change in the PPP over time for a specified countries.
+- Analyze the change in the PPP over time for specified countries.

 ## Requirements